Data handling with Pandas![link image 69](/icons/link.svg)

 A DataFrame

-is a labeled, two-dimensional data structure with columns of potentially different types, meaning that one column can have integer data, another column string data, etc. You can think of it as a spreadsheet or an SQL table, or a dictionary of Series
+is a labeled and two-dimensional data structure, with potentially different types of columns, meaning that one column can contain integer data, another column string data, etc. You can think of it as a spreadsheet or an SQL table, or a dictionary of Series

 objects.

-It is the most commonly used pandas object.
-Like Series
+It is the most used pandas object.
+Just like Series

-Along with the data, you can optionally pass index (row labels) and columns (column labels) arguments.
-If you pass an index and/or columns, you are ensuring the index and/or columns of the resulting DataFrame
+Along with the data, you can optionally pass index arguments (row labels) and columns (column labels).
+If you pass an index and/or columns, you are guaranteeing the index and/or columns of the resulting DataFrame

 .
 Therefore, a dictionary of Series